SaqibSayed/Lakehouse-Medallion-Pipeline-with-a-Grounded-RAG-Layer/README.md

 3. **Structured-metadata composition.** Figures are read from metadata, never re-transcribed from prose by a model.
 A number cannot be garbled if no model ever reads it.
-4. **Constrained generation.** The LLM prompt restricts the model to the retrieved context, mandates an exact refusal string when unsupported, and requires a Fileno citation for every figure.
-5. **Mandatory citations.** Every answer carries the record reference behind it, so a reviewer can verify the claim against the table in one query.
-6. **Permission-aware retrieval.** A Vector Search index is a Unity Catalog object and inherits the source table's grants.
-A user without `SELECT` on the table cannot retrieve its chunks — enforced by the platform, not by a prompt instruction.
-7. **Regression evaluation.** Keep a fixed set of answerable and unanswerable questions;
-   run it on every deploy with MLflow LLM-as-judge scoring for groundedness.
-Track refusal rate over time — a sudden drop means retrieval has drifted and the guardrail has gone quiet.

 ---